In This Article

 The good news is that you can put down the heavy-duty (and probably toxic) pest control sprays.
 Instead, we suggest you go scavenging through your kitchen cabinets to make home remedies.
 Yes, it's that easy.
-According to Organic Lesson, the best at-home remedies to combat fruit flies are apple cider vinegar and red wine traps.
-And on that note, we say out with gnatsty.
-Below, find the full instructions on how to get rid of fruit flies the easy and organic way.
+According to Organic Lesson, some of the best at-home remedies to combat fruit flies are apple cider vinegar and red wine traps.
+And on that note, we say out with the gnatsty and in with the easy and organic solution.

 Apple Cider Vinegar Trap

 For this method, you'll need a container, dish soap, water, sugar, and apple cider vinegar.
 Pour two tablespoons of vinegar, one tablespoon of sugar, a few drops of soap, and a liter of water into your container.
 Then mix all of your ingredients together.
 Once your concoction is ready, place it in the area where the gnats are swarming.

 Red Wine Trap

 If you don't have the right kind of vinegar lying around the house, red wine will do the trick just as well.
-Use the same exact ingredients and ratios as the above gnat-be-gone cocktail, just swap out the apple cider vinegar for red wine.
+Use the same exact ingredients and ratios as the above gnat-be-gone cocktail, but just swap out the apple cider vinegar for red wine.
 Since you will only need to use two tablespoons, you won't have to waste a nice bottle of wine.
 And if you don't have either apple cider vinegar or red wine in your kitchen cupboards, we'd say it's a safe bet you'd rather run to the supermarket for the latter.
-Again, if you can't seem to locate the source of the gnats, then spread out several containers.
+Again, if you can't seem to locate the source of the gnats, spread out several containers.

 Once you've contained the fruit fly crisis, think about prevention.
 Toss out your unrefrigerated produce right when it goes bad, remember not to leave dirty dishes in the sink for an extended period of time, and take out your trash regularly.